Habitable zone

-A diagram depicting habitable zone boundaries across star type with April 2025 data, based on previous habitable zone diagrams.
-Earth is plotted alongside 42 exoplanets with radii less than 2 times that of Earth or masses less than 5 times that of Earth, making them potentially rocky worlds in the habitable zone.
+A diagram depicting habitable zone boundaries across star type with December 2025 data.
+Earth is plotted alongside 45 exoplanets with radii less than 2 times that of Earth or masses less than 5 times that of Earth, making them potentially rocky worlds in the habitable zone.

-In astronomy and astrobiology, the habitable zone (HZ), the circumstellar habitable zone (CHZ), the Goldilocks zone, is the range of orbits around a star within which a planetary surface can support liquid water given sufficient atmospheric pressure.
-The bounds of the HZ are based on Earth's position in the Solar System and the amount of radiant energy it receives from the Sun.
-Due to the importance of liquid water to Earth's biosphere, the nature of the HZ and the objects within it may be instrumental in determining the scope and distribution of planets capable of supporting Earth-like extraterrestrial life and intelligence.
-As such, it is considered by many to be a major factor of planetary habitability, and the most likely place to find extraterrestrial liquid water and biosignatures elsewhere in the universe.
+In astronomy and astrobiology, the habitable zone (HZ), also known as the circumstellar habitable zone (CHZ), or as the Goldilocks zone, is the range of orbits around a star within which a planetary surface could potentially support liquid water.
+Liquid water is considered by many scientists as necessary for a planet to be habitable.
+The range depends upon the brightness of the star interacting with a planet's atmosphere.
+At the inner edge the star's light, trapped by greenhouse gases in a planet's atmosphere, boils off the planet's water.
+At the outer edge light from the star is insufficient even with help from atmospheric gas and the planet's water freezes.
+Many other factors are added in various habitable zone models.
+The habitable zone has become a key tool in the search for habitable planets because discoveries of exoplanets yield approximate orbital radii.

-The habitable zone is also called the Goldilocks zone, a metaphor, allusion and antonomasia of the children's fairy tale of "Goldilocks and the Three Bears", in which a little girl chooses from sets of three items, rejecting the ones that are too extreme (large or small, hot or cold, etc.), and settling on the one in the middle, which is "just right".
+The alternative name, Goldilocks zone, is a metaphor, allusion and antonomasia of the children's fairy tale of "Goldilocks and the Three Bears", in which a little girl chooses from sets of three items, rejecting the ones that are too extreme (large or small, hot or cold, etc.), and settling on the one in the middle, which is "just right".